humanprotocol/human-protocol/docs/sdk/typescript/classes/kvstore.KVStoreClient.md

 ▸ **get**(`address`, `key`): `Promise`\<`string`\>

-This function returns the value for a specified key and address.
+Gets the value of a key-value pair in the contract.

 #### Parameters